davvvidk03/g5/DEMO.md

 ### Why JSON for Recipes?
 "JSON is human-readable and easy to update.
 No database setup required.
 Perfect for a hackathon-style project."

-### Why No API Key Required?
-"We built the core logic to work offline.
-Users can test immediately without API setup.
-OpenAI integration is a future enhancement."

-### Why Simple Substitutions Instead of AI?
-"For a 4-6 minute demo, built-in substitutions are reliable.
-AI could hallucinate wrong advice.
-We opted for safety."

 ---